Club rides (our Sunday Club Runs)

 - You should not come to a club run with TT/tri-bars fitted.
 Using tri-bars in a group is dangerous and hinders quick access to brakes and steering.

-- Mudguards should be fitted in winter.
+- Full length mudguards should be fitted in winter.
 As well as helping keep your bike clean, your club mates will be grateful when they aren’t covered with water, mud and other things that a wheel can very effectively spray.
 Typically, we start using mudguards when the clocks go back, and often take them off when the clocks go forward.
 Use common sense though.
 The British weather doesn’t always conform to dates!
-Mudguards vary in type and size, but most bikes – even tight clearance racing framesets – can be fitted with some form of mudguard.
+Mudguards vary in type and size, but most bikes – even tight clearance racing framesets – can be fitted with some form of full length mudguard.

 - You should have a working pump, a couple of spare inner tubes and ideally a puncture repair kit and a couple of commonly available low cost tyre levers.
 You should be able to replace an inner tube.
 Again, if you need help here, please ask.
 It’s not uncommon for one of the group to get a puncture, and it’s good experience to learn how to deal with them out on the road.
 Small easy to carry pumps are readily available also at a low cost.